 Judging from the numerous ones planted in our neighbor's yards, the local nurseries selling these trees must do very well especially in the spring of the year when this particular tree puts on its raiment of those creamy to white large and showy blossoms.

 Blooming Magnolia from Bud Stage to Wide Open

-When taking a walk around our subdivision, the air is sweetly perfumed with the extremely fragrant magnolia blossoms combined with other plants like jasmine which also exudes wonderful fragrance around the same time of year.
+When taking a walk around our subdivision, the air is sweetly perfumed with the extremely fragrant magnolia blossoms combined with other plants like jasmine, which also exudes a wonderful fragrance around the same time of year.
 It is quite the natural air freshener!

 For certain the Southern Magnolia trees grow well there, but they also grow from South Carolina all the way following the Atlantic coastline south to Florida and extend west beyond Louisiana to Oklahoma and the eastern parts of Texas where we have wonderful specimens growing in our Houston subdivision.

 These tall pyramidal shaped trees are also known as the Magnolia grandiflora and come from the family Magnoliaceae.

 They can commonly grow to heights of sixty to eighty feet and about half as wide so definitely need enough space in which to spread out and flourish.